 Crimea Republic overview

-Autonomous Republic of Crimea is an administrative region of Ukraine located on Crimean peninsula.
-The Republic has sea border with Russia.
+Crimea Republic is located on the Crimean Peninsula.
 The capital city of the region is Simferopol.

-Crimean peninsula situated on the southern edge of Ukraine between the Black Sea and the Azov Sea is divided into two parts.
-One is steppe area, with huge open spaces and a dry, hot summer.
+The Crimean Peninsula is divided into two parts.
+The first one is a steppe area, with huge open spaces and dry, hot summer.

-The other is the coast, which has a subtropical climate.
-The natural boundary between the areas is the eye-catching Crimean Mountains, which contains a dormant volcano called Kara-Dag.
+The other part is a coast with a subtropical climate.
+The natural boundary between the areas is the eye-catching Crimean Mountains with a dormant volcano called Kara-Dag.

 Land area - 26,081 sq. km.